Dolní Lutyně: Geography

 Dolní Lutyně is located about 8 km northwest of Karviná and 10 km northeast of Ostrava, on the border with Poland.
 It lies in the Ostrava Basin, in the historical region of Cieszyn Silesia.
 The border is partly formed by the Olza River.
 In the municipal territory are several fishponds and an artificial lake created by flooding a sand quarry.

-In the area around the Olza are riparian forests with two nature monuments, Věřňovice and Niva Olše – Věřňovice.
+In the area around the Olza are riparian forests with two nature monuments, called Věřňovice and Niva Olše – Věřňovice.

 History

 The village could have been founded by Benedictine monks from an Orlová monastery, and also it could be a part of a larger settlement campaign taking place in the late 13th century on the territory of what will be later known as Upper Silesia.
 The first written mention of Lutyně is in a Latin document of Diocese of Wrocław called Liber fundationis episcopatus Vratislaviensis from 1305 as Luthina.

 Politically the village belonged initially to the Duchy of Teschen, a fee of Kingdom of Bohemia, which after 1526 became part of the Habsburg monarchy.

 The large village was later in the 14th century subdivided into two sister settlements.
 Dolní Lutyně was then known for centuries as "German" (Theutonicum), and the other as "Polish" (Polonicum), now known as Lutyně within Orlová.
 In 1450 they were together mentioned as Lutynie utrumque Theutonicum et Polonicum.

 German Lutyně became a seat of a Catholic parish, mentioned in the register of Peter's Pence payment from 1447 among 50 parishes of Teschen deaconry as Lutina.

 From 1700, Lutyně was a property of Taaffe counts who built there a baroque castle as their summer residence.
 In 1792, Lutyně was acquired by the Moennich family.
 They used the coal presence for the economic development of the region.

 After World War I, Polish–Czechoslovak War and the division of Cieszyn Silesia in 1920, the village became a part of Czechoslovakia.
 Following the Munich Agreement, in October 1938 together with the Trans-Olza region it was annexed by Poland, administratively organised in Frysztat County of Silesian Voivodeship.
 The village was then annexed by Nazi Germany at the beginning of World War II.
 After the war it was restored to Czechoslovakia.